scp-fs2open/wxLauncher/ReadMe.txt

 Building from source
 ============
-The wxLauncher requires the CMake build system to for building.
+The wxLauncher requires the CMake build system for building.
-CMake is a Cross-platform meta-build system (it makes the files that allow a platform native build system to build the launcher).
-CMake allows us to support your favourite complier from VS2005 and newer, XCode, KDevelop, and of course autotools.
+CMake is a cross-platform meta-build system; it generates the files that allow a platform's native build system to build the launcher.
+CMake supports VS2005 and newer, as well as Xcode, KDevelop, and of course autotools.

 Requirements shortlist:
 All platforms: